-EET 186 MICROPROCESSOR BASICS: 3 credits
+EET 186 - MICROPROCESSOR BASICS: 3 credits Prerequisite: Permission of instructor

 This course is an introduction to the organization and interconnection of microprocessor system components.
 Topics include machine architecture, arithmetic logic, data handling operations, bus concepts, interrupt concepts, subroutines, stack operations, and elementary programming.
 Upon completion of this course, students will be able to program a simple microprocessor system.